makarandnadendla/Autoencoder-CNN/README.md

 ## Tests

 All model outputs will be created in the default folders unless otherwise specified by command line arguments.

+Click on the buttons to view optional arguments and outputs.

 ### Autoencoder